eclipse-tractusx/bpdm/INSTALL.md

 - [BPDM Orchestrator](bpdm-orchestrator/src/main/resources/application.yml)
 - [BPDM Cleaning Service Dummy](bpdm-cleaning-service-dummy/src/main/resources/application.yml)

-## EDC Installation

-This section shows how to make your BPDM Gate and Pool APIs available over an EDC.
-This documentation assumes that you already have running BPDM and EDC deployments.
-For deploying an EDC please consult the documentation on the [EDC repository](https://github.com/eclipse-tractusx/tractusx-edc).

-### Requirements

-* Running BPDM applications
-* Running EDC (0.7.0 supported)

-### Installation

-The general idea of configuring data offers for BPDM is to assets which grant access to a portion of the BPDM APIs.
-Which API resources are accessible over an asset is determined by the purposes defined in the BPDM framework agreement.
-For some purposes you may need to access business partner output data from the BPDM Gate for example but won't have access to the input data.
-Blueprints for such assets are documented in this [POSTMAN collection](../postman/EDC Provider Setup.postman_collection.json).
-Accompanying the asset definitions are Policy and Contract Definition blueprints.
-Except for a general Access Policy those blueprints are grouped by purpose.

-After all assets, policies and contract definitions are configured a sharing company's EDC now can query its available assets and the contract under which they are exposed.

 ## Post-Run Configuration

 For the most part BPDM applications don't need to be further configured after they started.